 The Shaolin Monk has a just plain ridiculous damage output.
 A simple 3-hit combo can take half of the health from a knight in fullplate.

 The Zande has a shield as a guerilla.
 When you can play a guerilla without even dodging...
-Not to mention that the penis blades do pretty heavy damage.
+The penis blades do pretty heavy damage.

 The Rajput doesn't look all that much on the surface, but he has a combo that is almost guaranteed to break an enemy's legs and another one that is although less likely, still likely to break an enemy's arm.

-Growing the Beard / Jumping the Shark: The show has gone through a nearly complete redesign.
+Growing the Beard: The show has gone through a nearly complete redesign.
 Season 3 seems to put more emphasis on comparing warrior battle tactics, with a new, apparently more accurate sim, which includes X-Factors by giving things like "Leadership" a numerical value.
 The show consults warrior experts to comment on battle tactics.
 The battle simulations are also run 5,000 times as opposed to 1,000.
 This seems to address some complaints about the secrecy regarding the simulations and the amount of testing done.
-On the other hand, other fans of the show want the less technical, Deadliest Warrior back, and hate the inclusion of X-Factors.
-It doesn't help that, on average, fewer weapons are being tested per warrior.

 Hilarious in Hindsight: In the Mafia vs. Yakuza: Aftermath show, a viewer writes in that the British Sten was lighter than the Tommy Gun and thus would have been quicker on the draw.
 Max Geiger then mocks the comment by saying that it's not a quick-draw fight and it isn't a Western-style battle at high noon.
 Annoyingly enough, in the next season, we have Jesse James vs. Al Capone, where Jesse James being quicker on the draw compared to Capone and his Thompsons is given as a reason why he won the fight.